 - Anorexia nervosa affects women more than men (ratio 10:1).
 However, men are more likely to be underdiagnosed, misdiagnosed and under-referred.

-- The typical age of onset is during early to mid-adolescence.
+- The typical age of onset is during early adolescence to mid-adolescence.

 - Although not common in the general population, eating disorders as a whole are thought to be the third most common chronic illness in adolescent females (after asthma and obesity).